 Magazine Environment for Europeans

 For four decades, the European Union has been helping to ensure that people everywhere in Europe can be confident of swimming in clean, safe waters.
+This year's bathing water report shows that after 40 years of steady improvement, 96 % of monitored bathing sites in Europe meet minimum water quality standards, with 84 % categorised as excellent.

 Nature is the bedrock of a green economy and any sustainable future.
 It makes our air cleaner, reduces the danger of floods, restores our ecosystems, and helps fight climate change.
+Innovative financial instruments can trigger more private and public investment needed to keep our countryside healthy and productive in the long run.

 A green economy offers new job opportunities.
 Ensuring that current and future workers have the right skills is essential for the successful transition to a circular economy, and requires significant investment.